cristidraghici/frontend-microservices-poc/README.md

 In this step, we will create the four apps.
 For the sake of simplicity, we will use the same solution: vite as a bundler, with react and typescript.
 It will be the base project in all cases.
 So, in each of the folders of the apps, we will run the command `npx create-vite .`, overwrite the content and the create the minimal apps inside each of the apps.

 The next step we will do is remove most of the boilerplate in each of the projects and then add the minimal functionality needed.

+### Create the shell application

+We will start with `npx create-vite .` inside `./packages/shell`, as we did for the other projects.
+Then we will do the same cleanup and add minimal CSS to separate the page into the four sections we want to display.